openbcl/fds-dockerfiles/README.md

 ```
 To do so add `--shm-size=384M` to the `docker run` command described above.
 This will increase the default shared memory of Docker (64MB) to 384MB.
-Maybe you have to chose a higher value (depending on your simulation).
+Maybe you have to choose a higher value (depending on your simulation).

 ### LINUX: segmentation fault occurred
 If you are running a Linux host operating system and get the following [error](https://github.com/firemodels/fds/issues/6265) you should set ulimit stack size to unlimited.